Underwriting rules add or remove line items or category options when you select a specified option while building a policy.

-Only BriteCore staff and client engineers have permission to set up underwriting rules.
+Only BriteCore staff and client engineers can set up underwriting rules.

 Example: If the policy form is Form 1 and the protection class is Protected, add a discount.